charmed-kubernetes/jenkins/README.md

 # Kubernetes Jenkins scripts

-This project contains the scripts to build and test kubernetes in Jenkins.
+This project contains the scripts to build and test Kubernetes in Jenkins.